 - Citizen science is important.
 Get involved in tagging and working with researchers.

 - Don’t just think sustainably.
 Think about making fishing better.
-Every time you go out to sea you can help improve the fishing.
+Every time you go out to sea, you can help improve the fishery.

 - Kick plastic.
 Don’t use disposable coffee cups or water bottles.